Edman’s grand slam lifts Cardinals over Reds 7-4

+CINCINNATI (AP) — Tommy Edman expected to see a breaking ball on the first pitch of his sixth-inning at-bat, and he didn’t waste it.

-CINCINNATI (AP) — Tommy Edman snapped a sixth-inning tie with his first career grand slam and the St. Louis Cardinals beat the Cincinnati Reds 7-4 Thursday night for their fifth win in six games.
+The St. Louis rookie snapped a tie with his first career grand slam and the St. Louis Cardinals beat the Cincinnati Reds 7-4 Thursday night for their fifth win in six games.

-All-Star Paul DeJong hit a two-run homer in the fifth, and Edman broke it open an inning later.
+All-Star Paul DeJong hit a two-run homer in the fifth, and Edman broke it open an inning later with a slam against Robert Stephenson’s slider.

+“I figured Stephenson would try to spin me,” Edman said.
+“I’d watched how he’d pitched to the other batters.
+He left one out over the plate.”

 The slam came one pitch after the Reds just missed what would have been an inning-ending double play.
-Reliever Robert Stephenson retired pinch-hitter Yairo Munoz on a bases-loaded fly to right fielder Yasiel Puig, and Puig’s throw home kept Matt Wieters at third.
+Stephenson retired pinch-hitter Yairo Muñoz on a bases-loaded fly to right fielder Yasiel Puig, and Puig’s throw home kept Matt Wieters at third.
 Catcher Juan Graterol’s throw to first almost caught Kolten Wong off the bag, but Wong got his hand to the base a split-second before Joey Votto’s tag.
+Votto had to scramble back to the bag from his cutoff position.

+“Kolten got out there a little bit, but he could afford to do that based on where was,” Cardinals manager Mike Shildt said.

-Stephenson (2-2) allowed four hits and five runs while getting just two outs.
+Stephenson (2-2) allowed four hits and five runs while getting just two outs

+“Robert was throwing strikes for the most part,” manager David Bell said.
+“Robert’s been pitching well.
+I would use him again in that spot.
+We don’t want to rely on the same guys, and Robert has elite stuff.”

 Eugenio Suarez hit a solo home run in the first inning and added a sacrifice fly in Cincinnati’s two-run third as the Reds built a 3-0 lead.